Everyone can participate (hotel's or hostel's guests or the guests from all other accommodations in Kotor, Budva, and Podgorica)

 Receptions are open from 8 am till midnight.
 Guests can purchase the tour ticket at the reception of the hostel up to 23:00 the day before departure.

-Purchasing ticket directly in the mini-bus is not possible.
+Purchasing tickets directly in the mini-bus is not possible.

-Tour is organized by air conditioned cars or mini bus.
+Tour is organized by air-conditioned cars, minivans or minibusses.

 Standard breakfast costs from 5 till 7 euro